stresslimit/sld-custom-content-and-taxonomies/README.md

 # Change log

+= 1.6 =

+Add better support for post types with more than one word (e.g. 'Research Projects'), can now be declared with - or _ between words and the label will be adjusted accordingly.
+So we can do:

+`sld_register_post_type( 'research_project' );` and the admin menu will show a nice 'Research Projects' automatically.

 = 1.5 =

 Add the ability to choose an icon for your custom content type in the WP admin section. sld_register_post_type() now accepts a new parameter 'custom_icon' to the optional $args array, which will provide an awesome custom icon to the admin section